mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *expect the best, plan for the worst, and prepare to be surprised.*
+> *if the answers to all three questions are yes, there is no way you can fail.*

 </div>
 <!-- quote-end -->